Business professor with students.

 BUS 444 Honors Capstone in Business

 The focus of this area is to build knowledge of other cultures.
-Additional courses which clearly support this learning goal will be approved by the Chair of the Department of Business Studies.
-Some of these courses count as Global Awareness courses in the Core curriculum.
+Additional courses which clearly support this learning goal will be reviewed by the department chair.

 History